Read more: settings and setups

-The Final Cut marks the end of the Waters Floyd era.
+The Final Cut marks the end of the Roger Waters era.
 During a bitter time for the band the album is written and recorded largely by Waters alone featuring David Gilmour and Nick Mason merely as session musicians.
 Richard Wright was fired from the band at this point.

 Pedal board effects listed as in chain